Judge Napolitano Stands By Claim About The British Spying On Trump For Obama

 Judge Andrew Napolitano returned to the Fox News airwaves after a two-week absence following a controversial statement about U.K. surveillance of the Donald Trump presidential campaign.

-On March 14, Napolitano claimed on Fox & Friends that a British spy agency, GCHQ, wiretapped then-candidate Donald Trump at the request of President Obama so that Obama wold avoid having any fingerprints on the operation.
+On March 14, Napolitano claimed on Fox & Friends that a British spy agency, GCHQ, wiretapped then-candidate Donald Trump at the request of President Obama so that Obama would avoid having any fingerprints on the operation.
 Napolitano insisted that he had three sources for the allegation.

 After an uproar, Fox pulled the judge off the air, and it disavowed his accusation, with anchor Shepard Smith telling viewers that the network “cannot confirm Judge Napolitano’s commentary.”